2015 = Streamline

 Liked by 1 person

-5. Terri-Lynne DeFino
+5. Terri-Lynne DeFino's avatar Terri-Lynne DeFino

 Thanks.
 You know better than most how utterly essential the word is to my present.
 XX